Back in August-September 2018, I got the chance to experience this very solid product twice flying to and from our Point Hacks Team meetup in Tokyo.

 - You need to phone Flying Club to book this award—I can confirm from personal experience that the general consensus that the phone agents are friendly and efficient proves to be true

-- You can put a partner award on hold for 24-48 hours whilst you wait for points to transfer over, e.g. from Amex or Marriott Rewards
+- You can put a partner award on hold for 24-48 hours whilst you wait for points to transfer over, e.g. from Amex or Marriott Bonvoy

-A First Class ticket on ANA between Tokyo and Los Angeles starts at AU$11,000, meaning you would be getting almost 10 cents per-point value from this redemption—that is fantastic.
+A First Class ticket on ANA between Tokyo and Los Angeles starts at AU$11,000 return, meaning you would be getting almost 10 cents per-point value from this redemption—that is fantastic.

 You’ll get access to the ANA Suite and Star Alliance Gold and First Class lounges wherever you are departing from.